Binary heap: Heap implementation

+The leaf nodes then have indices greater than n / 2 + 1.

 This implementation is used in the heapsort algorithm which reuses the space allocated to the input array to store the heap (i.e. the algorithm is done in-place).
 This implementation is also useful as a Priority queue.
 When a dynamic array is used, insertion of an unbounded number of items is possible.

 The upheap or downheap operations can then be stated in terms of an array as follows: suppose that the heap property holds for the indices b, b+1, ..., e.
 The sift-down function extends the heap property to b−1, b, b+1, ..., e.

 Only index i = b−1 can violate the heap property.

 Let j be the index of the largest child of a[i] (for a max-heap, or the smallest child for a min-heap) within the range b, ..., e.

 (If no such index exists because 2i > e then the heap property holds for the newly extended range and nothing needs to be done.)

 By swapping the values a[i] and a[j] the heap property for position i is established.

 At this point, the only problem is that the heap property might not hold for index j.

 The sift-down function is applied tail-recursively to index j until the heap property is established for all elements.

 The sift-down function is fast.
 In each step it only needs two comparisons and one swap.
 The index value where it is working doubles in each iteration, so that at most log_{2} e steps are required.

 For big heaps and using virtual memory, storing elements in an array according to the above scheme is inefficient: (almost) every level is in a different page.
 B-heaps are binary heaps that keep subtrees in a single page, reducing the number of pages accessed by up to a factor of ten.